 Each week, the fellow will receive at least 2 hours of individual supervision in addition to approximately 2 hours of group supervision obtained through clinical and didactic activities.
 Additional informal supervision regularly occurs as the fellow manages the demands of clinical services.
 The fellow receives supervision on case presentations, performance in team meetings and seminars, consultative/supervisory work and overall professional conduct.

-The fellow is able to provide neuropsychological services to patients on an independent basis.
+- The fellow can provide neuropsychological services to patients on an independent basis.

 - Anthony Y. Stringer, PhD, ABPP/ABCN, CPCRT

 - Anastacia Nichols, PsyD

 - Molly McLaren, PhD